 In spite of the restrictions, he wanted to keep performing for his friends.
 That’s when he thought about recording himself.

 “I had the gear and I thought, ‘Well, I've got to practice for something.
-Otherwise, I just let it go.’”
+Otherwise, I'll just let it go.’”

 Dr Schmidli created a YouTube channel and started uploading his videos.
 He distributes his videos on his social media channels and by email.